vios-s/tsaftarislab.github.io/_team/phivos.md

 collection: team
 permalink: /team/sofokleous
 ---
-Phivos is a 1st year PhD student at the University of Edinburgh supervised by Professor Tsaftaris and co-supervised by Dr. Joao Mota of Heriot-Watt University.
+Phivos is a first year PhD student at the University of Edinburgh supervised by Professor Tsaftaris and co-supervised by Dr. Joao Mota of Heriot-Watt University.

 The focus of his research is to develop new compression algorithms using machine learning and new developments in signal processing and information theory.